IEEE Consumer Communications & Networking Conference

 IEEE Consumer Communications and Networking Conference

-(CCNC), sponsored by the IEEE Communications Society, is a major annual
+CCNC), sponsored by the IEEE Communications Society, is a major annual

 international conference.
 Taking advantage of its co-location with the

-International CES (the world's largest tradeshow on consumer technology), CCNC
+International CES (the world's largest tradeshow on consumer technology),

 is organized with the objective of bringing together researchers, developers,